Nikol2004/AI-ML-Projecct-2024-303221/README.md

 3. **`Gradient Boosting Regressor`**

 * An iterative ensemble technique that builds trees sequentially, with each tree correcting errors of the previous ones.
-It focueses on minimizing the loss function, making it effective for complex datasets.
+It focuses on minimizing the loss function, making it effective for complex datasets.

 4. **`K-Nearest Neighbors Regressor`**